twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/translator-notes%zh.rst

 I did not translate the whole talk and left out some of the parts.
 But it will not affect the teaching and enough for practical purpose.

-These teaching were based on khandha, āyatana, dhātu, sacca & paṭicca-samuppāda, etc. Therefore, the readers should have some basic knowledge of these terms.
+These teaching were based on khandha, āyatana, dhātu, sacca and paṭicca-samuppāda, etc. Therefore, the readers should have some basic knowledge of these terms.

 ------

-revised on 2019-04-19; cited from https://www.oba.org.tw/viewtopic.php?f=22&t=4027 (posted on 2018-12-14)
+revised on 2019-05-26; cited from https://www.oba.org.tw/viewtopic.php?f=22&t=4027 (posted on 2018-12-14)

 ------